MicrosoftDocs/azure-docs.sv-se/articles/databox-online/azure-stack-edge-pro-r-deploy-prep.md

     ![Gå till Azure Stack Edge Pro-resursen](media/azure-stack-edge-pro-r-deploy-prep/azure-stack-edge-resource-1.png)

-När ordern har placerats, granskar Microsoft ordern och når dig (via e-post) med leverans information.
+När ordern har placerats, granskar Microsoft order och kontakter som du (via e-post) med leverans information.

 <!--![Notification for review of the Azure Stack Edge Pro order](media/azure-stack-edge-gpu-deploy-prep/azure-stack-edge-resource-2.png) - If this is restored, it must go above "After the resource is successfully created."
 The azure-stack-edge-resource-1.png would seem superfluous in that case.-->